GestaltCogTeam/STID/README.md

 🔥 ***[New Results] We added the performance of STID on large scale MTS datasets.***

 Code for our CIKM'22 short paper: "[Spatial-Temporal Identity: A Simple yet Effective Baseline for Multivariate Time Series Forecasting](https://arxiv.org/abs/2208.05233)".

+> [!IMPORTANT]
-Our code is built on [BasicTS](https://github.com/zezhishao/BasicTS), an open-source standard time series forecasting benchmark.
-You can also find STID in [BasicTS](https://github.com/zezhishao/BasicTS).
-We strongly recommend you use [BasicTS](https://github.com/zezhishao/BasicTS) to reproduce the performance of STID on any dataset, and find more baselines and more detailed comparisons.
+> STID is built on [BasicTS](https://github.com/zezhishao/BasicTS), an open-source standard time series forecasting benchmark.
+> **We highly recommend you to reproduce STID and any other MTS forecasting models on any dataset using [BasicTS](https://github.com/zezhishao/BasicTS).**
+> This repo will not be updated frequently, and we will update the code in [BasicTS](https://github.com/zezhishao/BasicTS)

 <img src="figures/STID_architecture.png" alt="model archtecture" style="zoom:80%;" />

+> [!NOTE]
 > Multivariate Time Series (MTS) forecasting plays a vital role in a wide range of applications.
 Recently, Spatial-Temporal Graph Neural Networks (STGNNs) have become increasingly popular MTS forecasting methods due to their state-of-the-art performance.
 However, recent STGNN-based methods are becoming more sophisticated with limited performance improvements.
 This phenomenon motivates us to explore the critical factors of MTS forecasting and design a model that is as powerful as STGNNs, but more concise and efficient.
 In this paper, we identify the indistinguishability of samples in both spatial and temporal dimensions as a key bottleneck, and propose a simple yet effective baseline for MTS forecasting by attaching Spatial and Temporal IDentity information (STID).
 STID achieves the best performance and efficiency simultaneously based on simple multi-layer perceptrons (MLPs).
 These results suggest that by solving the indistinguishability of samples, we can design models more freely, without being limited to STGNNs.

 ## 📚 Table of Contents